kvnlnt/awesome-dependencies/README.md

 2. Your "dependency" is an entire component library and making a bazillion adaptors isn't practical.

 ## The Solution - Awesome Dependencies
-Awesome Dependencies is all about establishing as set of criteria for what makes a great dependency and cataloging dependencies that follow that criteria.
+Awesome Dependencies is all about establishing a set of criteria for what makes a great dependency and cataloging dependencies that follow that criteria.

 ### Good Dependencies
 - [x] Have a simple API which can be proxied/adapted